mrjens24/Latin102/Translation3.md

 B. Grammatical questions

 In the phrase, Iove adiutore, what case is Iove?
 What kind of construction is this phrase
+ > Iove is ablative in the ablative absolute construction.

 What case is stercus, and why is it in that case?
+> stercus is in the nominative form because it is the subject

 Identify the form of the adjective maiorem (gender, case, number, degree).
+> Masculine accusative singular comparative

 Explain the construction of the verbal unit flumine admisso.

 What are the gender, number, case, and antecedent of qui?
+>

 What Latin verb form has to be understood in the clause that runs from equorum to Dinus?